TatevikJ/Capstone/README.md

 ## Paper
 Pdf file of the report is Capstone_Paper_TJ.pdf and accompanying latex files are in Capstone Paper latex.zip.

+## Fully reproducible code (R markdown)
+To get the paper results in on code file and without installing external tools (the files that should be produced by the tools are used from already made hafoe_out_sim_100_15/ directory), use this file, otherwise see descriptions bellow.

 ## Data simulation
 The data simulation code is data_simulation.Rmd, which generates and stores the datasets into input_files/ directory.
 The code also includes making visualizations on the simulated data and stores the figures in data_simulation_plots/ directory.
 The files in this directory correspond to Fgures 3a, 4a, 7, 8 of the paper